sm86/libra/specifications/move_adapter/README.md

 in refreshing the view.
 If a validator can be "stalled" into a view, a user may be locked out of the system and unable to submit transactions.
 What is a tolerable delay?
-Can administrative accounts (e.g., LibraRoot) be locked out of the system?
+Can administrative accounts (e.g., DiemRoot) be locked out of the system?

 * Configuration updates: The validator must be restarted after a configuration update, and failure to notice an update may result in inconsistent behavior of the entire system.